 By Eileen Soreng

-The dollar index, which measures the greenback against a basket of six major currencies, was up 0.1 percent, while Asian shares wobbled supported by Wall Street gains although sentiment was tempered ahead of the elections.
+The dollar index, which measures the greenback against a basket of six major currencies, was up about 0.1 percent, while Asian shares wobbled supported by Wall Street gains although sentiment was tempered ahead of the elections.

 Dollar-denominated gold, which is used as an alternative investment during times of political and financial uncertainty, becomes more expensive for users of other currencies when the greenback firms.

 Opinion polls show strong chances the opposition Democratic Party may take over the House of Representatives after two years of wielding no practical political power in Washington, while Donald Trump's Republican Party is tipped to retain the Senate.

 Bullion traders also awaited Federal Reserve meeting due later this week to gauge the outlook for U.S. monetary policy.

 "I think people would be looking to buy gold towards the 1,225-1,220 area and have to let it go towards 1,235-1,240 area," the Hong Kong-based trader said.

 Meanwhile, holdings of the world's largest gold-backed exchange-traded fund, SPDR Gold Trust, fell 0.23 percent to 757.29 tonnes on Monday.